Life insurance to fund a buy-sell agreement

 - Ensures surviving shareholders have the necessary funds required to buy out the deceased shareholders interest

 - Provide for your family in time of need.
 The most cost-effective method to fund a buy-sell agreement, in the case of the death of a shareholder, is through life insurance.
 This approach helps ensure the required amount of capital will be available at the time it is needed should it become necessary to buy out an interest in your business.

 Advantages of a Life Insurance funded buy-sell agreement to the deceased’s estate

 - Ensures a market for the shares and guarantee a buyer for the shares of the business

 - Provides heirs with a predetermined price for the shares

-Advantages of a funded buy-sell agreement to the surviving shareholders
+Advantages of Life Insurance funded buy-sell agreement to the surviving shareholders

 - Protects them from unwanted shareholders, such as family members of the deceased

 - Allocates the shares in a manner agreeable to all shareholders

 - Establishes the method to determine the price of the shares